 Data Source Credentials

-Regardless of if your data source is on-premise or in the cloud, you’ll need to make sure that you have your data source credentials entered on the Datasets Settings page.
+Regardless of if your data source is on-premises or in the cloud, you’ll need to make sure that you have your data source credentials entered on the Datasets Settings page.
 To do this, select the Data Source Credentials dropdown and ensure that there are no errors with any of the listed data sources.
 If there are any issues with your credentials, you should see a message like this:

 You can edit your credentials by clicking on the edit credentials dialog for each data source.